Research & Publications

 Publications (see citations on my Google Scholar page)

-Stein, Robert, et al. 2019 (forthcoming).
+Stein, Robert, et al. 2019.
 "Waiting to Vote in the 2016 Presidential Election: Evidence from a Multi-jurisdiction Study.”Political Research Quarterly.

-Stein, Robert, et al. 2019 (forthcoming).
-“Polling Place Practices” in The Future of Election Administration (Kathleen Hale and Bridgett A. King, eds., Palgrave, 2019).
+Stein, Robert, et al. 2019.
+“Polling Place Quality and Access” in The Future of Election Administration (Kathleen Hale and Bridgett A. King, eds., Palgrave, 2019).

 Abby K. Wood.
 2018.
 “Campaign Finance Disclosure”.
 Annual Review of Law & Social Science 14(1): 11-27.